edwinnduti/chatsie/README.md

-# offender-frontend
+# Chatsie
-A react-based frontend for the offender-backed in the offender repo.
+A react-based frontend for the nats-io backend in the gone-nats repo.
 In the project directory, you can run:

 ### `yarn start`